polysquare/cmake-unit/README.md

 directory where CMake scripts are to be kept.

 There are two cache options which must be set prior to use:

- 1. `TRACEFILE`: Path to a tracefile generated by using `CMAKE_UNIT_LOG_COVERAGE=ON`
+* `TRACEFILE`: Path to a tracefile generated by using `CMAKE_UNIT_LOG_COVERAGE=ON`
- 2. `LCOV_OUTPUT`: Path to filename where LCov output file should be stored.
+* `LCOV_OUTPUT`: Path to filename where LCov output file should be stored.

 ## Known Issues ##

-The following issues are known at the time of writing
+The following issues are known at the time of writing:

 * polysquare/cmake-unit#55 : Custom Command output on Visual Studio Generators not available
 * polysquare/cmake-unit#56 : cmake-unit overrides add_custom_command
 * polysquare/cmake-unit#57 : Coverage file paths may not contain square brackets ([])

 ## Technical Implementation Notes ##